-The Government Finance Officers Association (GFOA) awarded a Certificate of Achievement for Excellence in Financial Reporting to Champaign County for its Comprehensive Annual Financial Report (CAFR) for the fiscal year ended November 30, 2013.
+The Government Finance Officers Association (GFOA) awarded a Certificate of Achievement for Excellence in Financial Reporting to Champaign County for its Comprehensive Annual Financial Report (CAFR) for the thirteen months ended December 31, 2014.
+This was the second consecutive year that Champaign County has received this prestigious award.
 In order to be awarded a Certificate of Achievement, the County published an easily readable and efficiently organized CAFR.
 This report satisfied both GAAP and applicable legal requirements.